An Inside Look

 THE GRIDSMART SOLUTION

-The GRIDSMART System is a single-camera system for intersection actuation.
+The GRIDSMART Solution is a single-camera system for intersection actuation.
 GRIDSMART’s open API makes it a flexible solution that allows users to retrieve data and images from the GRIDSMART Processor and automate the retrieval of counts or realtime data.
 While GRIDSMART collected vital traffic data, Kadence input this data into an algorithm, suggesting new cycle lengths, splits, offsets, and timing plans for project Area 1, and the City of Surprise and ADOT implemented these plans into their intersections.

 The results of Area 1 using GRIDSMART and Kadence are compelling.
 Delays, calculated as any vehicle traveling less than 5mph, were reduced by 20% on weekdays and 43% on weekends.
 Travel times were reduced by 2% each day, and the overall speed of the corridor was increased by 1.8%.
 For special occasions such as the MLB Spring Training Event, the City of Surprise and ADOT reduced delays by 38.7%, reduced travel times by 5.5%, and increased the overall speed of traffic by 5% each day.